joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/using-regular-expressions/regular-expression-syntax.md

 <div>

 This section describes all of the elements of ActionScript regular expression syntax.
-As you’ll see, regular expressions can have many complexities and nuances.
+As you'll see, regular expressions can have many complexities and nuances.
 You can find detailed resources on regular expressions on the web and in bookstores.
 Keep in mind that different programming environments implement regular expressions in different ways.
 ActionScript 3.0 implements regular